 People with gastroesophageal reflux disease (GERD) may have difficulty swallowing food and liquids.
-This can feel like having food stuck in the throat or a lump in the throat.
-Treatment may involve lifestyle changes and methods to aid swallowing.
+This can feel like having food stuck or a lump in the throat.

 GERD can present with various symptoms, including painful swallowing and difficulty swallowing.

 It may also cause a painless sensation of a lump in the throat, despite the lack of a physical obstruction.